 When I first heard of Brugges or ‘Bruges’, I often wondered why this charming little city was famous and what were the things to do?
-Was it for its Belgian waffles, canal rides or because the movie ‘In Bruges’ was shot here?
+Was it for its Belgian waffles, canal rides, Bruges heritage sites or because the movie ‘In Bruges’ was shot here?
 There’s got to be more to Belgium’s most celebrated historic city, the capital of Western Flanders which was once served as the commercial heart of Europe during the Middle Ages.

 From cycling to the border of Netherlands, gloating over the glorious windmills, seeing people enjoy their canal boat ride and tasting the most wondrous Belgian waffles in the world, there’s more than 48 hours or the weekend to spend in Bruges, or even if you’re out for a city break in Bruges.